Singapore Company Incorporation: 4 Government Grants for Start-up

 In addition to it, the scheme like full tax exemption for the newly incorporated company has added charm to Singapore company incorporation.
 This guide will help you understand about the various government-backed cash grants that have been rolled out for Singapore start-up companies.

-It is noteworthy that this blog does not include the exhaustive list of grants but only intended to cover the most important and popular cash grant schemes available to business owners of start-up businesses.
+Please note that this blog does not include the exhaustive list of grants but only intends to cover the most important and popular cash grant schemes available to owners of newly incorporated companies.

 ACE Startups Grants

-The Action Community for Entrepreneurship (ACE) is one of the best grants facilitate and administered by SPRING Singapore for the newly start-up companies.
+The Action Community for Entrepreneurship (ACE) is one of the best grants provided by Singapore the government.
+It is facilitated and administered by SPRING Singapore for the new start-up companies.
 This grant provides funding support to the entrepreneurs (Singapore Citizen or Permanent Resident) who want to incorporate a company in Singapore for the first time in any differentiated business.
 During the course of allotting ACE grant, SPRING will match S$7 to every S$3 raised by the entrepreneur and it is capped at S$50,000.

 Do note that application will be shortlisted based on the 4 key evaluation criteria of specializations, business model feasibility, potential market opportunity and management team.